silentdiverchris/Jiminy/README.md

 I want something that is very simple and quick to add items to, where I can just dump  a note, reminder or other to-do item that I need to be nudged about into whatever I'm typing into, then via some unbidden sorcery find them all in one place in a nice structure that helps me prioritise and schedule getting on with them.

-I also want something that can be backed up easily, where the backups are easily readable and greppable, and be selectively restored or the content copy-pasted; not an obscure .unreadablebymerehumans format that I won't be able to open in 10 years.
+I also want something that can be backed up easily, where the backups are easily readable and greppable, and be can be selectively restored or the content copy-pasted; not a proprietary .unreadablebyhumans format that I might find I can't open in 10 years.

 Since I use MarkDown for making notes anyway, and a lot of my to-dos in other systems just referenced those .md files (or worse, duplicated chunks of them), I figured why not just add the to-do items (I'll just call them 'items' hereafter) directly to the MarkDown in such a way that they can be easily recognised and dug out by software.

 So my solution is to go back to good old text files in directories for my to-do system, rather like the method I used back in the Cambrian era, namely having a 'todo.txt' in each folder.

-This time though, there is a system that gathers all the items into one place, reminds me about things and makes it easy to work out what's important while keeping a complete set of everything I want to get done during my next two or three lifetimes.
+This time though, there is a system that gathers all the items into one place, reminds me about things and makes it easy to work out what's important while keeping a complete set of everything that I confidently expect to complete during my next two or three lifetimes.

 ## Acknowledgements
 The delicious CSS-only tabs were gleefully lifted from [Code Convey](https://codeconvey.com/simple-css-tabs-without-javascript/), it's an impressively smooth and good-looking implementation that handles any number of tabs without a hint of JavaScript or external dependency.